th3james/BackboneDiorama/README.md

 Generates a collection view, which will list collection elements, generating

+## Compile App

+    diorama compile

+Compiles the coffeescript in the current project directory, and will print script include tags for them

 # Extra helper objects
 BackboneDiorama comes with a few helpers to complete the backbone stack for building complete web applications: